PHHargrove/gasnet/docs/memory_kinds.md

 For the most up-to-date information on this issue see [bug 4148](https://gasnet-bugs.lbl.gov/bugzilla/show_bug.cgi?id=4148)

-Additionally, the BAR1 usage (described earlier in this document) has been observed to be *per-HCA* and thus use of multiple rails may limit the size of GPU segments.
+Additionally, the BAR usage (described earlier in this document) has been observed to be *per-HCA* and thus use of multiple rails may limit the size of GPU segments.